Gary Cooper (third baseman)

-Gary Clifton Cooper (born August 13, 1964) is a former third baseman who played with the Houston Astros of Major League Baseball (MLB).
+Gary Clifton Cooper (born August 13, 1964) is an American former third baseman who played with the Houston Astros of Major League Baseball (MLB).

 Early life

 Cooper was born in Lynwood, California.
 He was named after the actor Gary Cooper.

 College career

 Cooper attended Brigham Young University, where he is a member of their Hall of Fame.
 He was a starter on their nationally ranked #1 team in 1983 and he started nearly every of his 292 games as a Cougar, helping fashion records of 54–11 in 1983, 42–17 in 1984, 44–29 in 1985 and 34–18–2 in 1986.
 Included in those records were NCAA postseason tournament appearances in Tempe, Arizona, in 1983 and Fresno, California, in 1985, Western Athletic Conference crowns both those seasons, and WAC division titles in 1983, 1984 and 1985.
 The product of Mountain View High in Orem, Utah set a BYU record of five stolen bases in one game in 1984.

 He was named All-America first-team in 1986 and 1985.
 As a senior, he was named WAC Player of the Year.
 He was a three-time All-WAC selection.
 Cooper finished second in NCAA career runs scored (320), fourth in NCAA in career hits (349), sixth in NCAA in career total bases (612) and set WAC and BYU career records for runs, hits, RBI, stolen bases and walks.

 Batting a collegiate career .409, he was drafted in the seventh round by the Houston Astros in 1986.
 Cooper led the Anchorage Glacier Pilots to a third-place finish in the National Baseball Congress All-American Tournament in Wichita, Kansas in the summer of 1985.